-Prior to participating in extracurricular activities, including any practice or tryout session for a sport or event, each parent must sign and return the Kauffman School "Activity Participation and Transportation This document is for informational purposes.
-The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc. Form".
+Prior to participating in extracurricular activities, including any practice or tryout session for a sport or event, each parent must sign and return the Kauffman School "Activity Participation and Transportation Form".
 This form must be completed for each school year.